bikal1000/commit-message-pattern/README.md

     - Change: for changes in existing functionality
     - Deprecate: for soon-to-be removed features
     - Remove: for now removed features
-    - Fixed: for any bug fixes
+    - Fix: for any bug fixes
     - Security: in case of vulnerabilities

 2. Specify a scope: The scope should indicate which part of the application you are modifying or adding.
 This could be a specific module, component, or feature.